 Introducing the Patch – Grand Union Canal

-I have fished, walked, and photographed the Grand Union canal at Old Wolverton many, many times, and have seen all manner of wildlife here.
-But I must say Spring is my favourite time to walk this stretch, there are less people and usually good numbers of butterfly seeking out an early existence in the blackthorn and elder flowers that line the banks.
+I have fished, walked, and photographed the Grand Union canal at Old Wolverton many, many times.
+And I have seen all manner of wildlife here.
+But I must say Spring is my favourite time to walk this stretch.
+There are less people and usually good numbers of butterfly seeking out an early existence in the blackthorn and elder flowers that line the banks.